qlik-oss/corectl/docs/corectl_context_login.md

 ```
 corectl context login
 corectl context login context-name
 ```

 ### Options

 ```
   -h, --help              help for login
-      --password string   Password to be used when login in to Qlik Sense Enterprise (use with caution)
+      --password string   Password to be used when logging in to Qlik Sense Enterprise (use with caution)
-      --user string       Username to be used when login in to Qlik Sense Enterprise
+      --user string       Username to be used when logging in to Qlik Sense Enterprise
 ```

 ### Options inherited from parent commands